JeffCohen/ez/README.md

 ### 3. Beginner-friendly "It Just Works" console

+* Starting `rails console` will automatically apply any pending database changes, followed by any traditional migrations.
 * Solves the "no connection" message in Rails >= 4.0.1 (if you try to inspect a model without making a query first) by establishing an initial connection to the development database.
 * Shows helpful instructions when console starts, including the list of model classes found in the application.
 * Uses Hirb for table-like display.
 (Requires Hirb ~> 0.7.1)
 * Patches Hirb to allow nice table output for `ActiveRecord::Relation` lists (i.e. result of `.all`, `.where`) and hash-like output for single ActiveRecord objects, such as the result of `.find_by(:title => 'Apollo 13')`.
-* `reload!` will automatically trigger the table updates from the console.
+* `reload!` will also force a schema update from the console.

 ### 4. Controller and View Enhancements